dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/importing_responses.md

 ![Restoring a skipped form field.](../images/import_preview_4.png)

 Once everything looks good, press the &ldquo;Finish import&rdquo; button at the bottom of the page.
-If your import is successful, you will be redirected to the Responses page, and should see a success notification.
+If your import is successful, you will be redirected to the Responses page, where you will see a success notification.

-We import your responses in the background, and so it might take a few minutes for you to see them.
+We import your responses in the background, so it might take a few minutes for you to see them.
 Don't worry: they should show up in your Responses page within a few minutes.